Tea505/TeaLib/README.md

     }
    ```

 Replacing `TAG` with the latest release or tag.
+Below is the latest Tag released.
 </br>
 </br>
 [![](https://jitpack.io/v/Tea505/TeaLib.svg)](https://jitpack.io/#Tea505/TeaLib)

 ## Documentation 💭✍
-TeaLib is java library written for FTC robotics competition.
+TeaLib is Java and Kotlin library written for FTC robotics competition.
 It is designed for both autonomous and tele operated robotic functions.
+More information coming soon!!!